THE CANINE PREY DRIVE INSTINCT.

 Professional dog trainers in the dog protection industry for instance may look for this trait albeit not too over the top for they still have to have control to train a stop or get out.
 Dogs with high prey drive are not good though for the average pet owner.
 There are some breeds with a higher genetic predisposition to this and these are best avoided by the new or inexperienced owner and indeed many experienced owners, they are mentioned in the which breed section but to refresh The Husky, Malamute and Akita are most prolific.
 When taking on a new dog you should do some research on the breed or if a cross the breeds that are showing most in the cross as some of the other more obscure breeds will have a highish prey drive, the Coonhound, Rhidgeback, for instance, and if early learning, environment and socialisation are not good then prey drive could become a serious problem.

-Having said that I think that any breed of dog given the appropriate environment, conditions and early learning can be made to develop a dangerous level of prey drive/aggression.
+Having said that I think that any breed of dog given the appropriate environment, conditions and early learning can be made to develop a dangerous level of prey drive/aggression, and obviously the larger the dog the more damage that can be done.
 If for instance you were to take a juvenile dog from a farm where it had been left to it's own devices to kill and maybe eat rats, rabbits, cats, foxes and maybe some of the farm animals you could be sure that it would have developed a high prey drive and have well entrenched behaviour patterns that would cause you much concern, possibly unable to lead a normal (in our domestic environment) life.
 A dog like this would be a handful for an experienced professional behaviourist to take on let alone an average pet owner.

 There are plenty of owners out there that walk their dogs on a lead continuously for fear of what they might do to another’s dog or other small animal that comes within reach.
 If you have a dog with worrying levels of prey drive you need to get professional help, the sooner the better for like many behaviours the longer it continues the more entrenched it becomes and so harder to modify, sometimes sadly if the dog is an older dog and the behaviour was learnt from an early age the outlook must be guarded and prevention and management will be better than cure, the prognosis may not be good but things could be improved.